AIDA-UIUC/ML-Workshops/README.md

-# SIGAI at ACM@UIUC: Basics in Machine Learning Tutorials
+# SIGAIDA at ACM@UIUC: Basics in Machine Learning Tutorials

 + Each tutorial contains a completed notebook and a partially created notebook containing the skeleton for the code.